 Reminders quick toolbar

-Speaking of Reminders, it's one of the apps Apple is sprucing up for iOS 13, and at least one change is more than cosmetic.
+Speaking of Reminders, it's one of the apps Apple spruced up for iOS 13, and at least one change is more than cosmetic.
 Apple is adding a quick toolbar to Reminders that will live just above the on-screen keyboard.
 From the toolbar, you'll be able to add times, flags, attachments, locations and other information to your reminder with just a few quick taps.

 A better look for Photos

 If you're like me, you take a lot of duplicate photos (I like capturing multiple shots just to make sure my thumb hasn't inadvertently snuck into the frame) and find your photo roll is filled with screenshots.
 Photos in iOS 13 is going to hide those from view, so you only see your top shots.

 Some of the changes Apple has planned for the Mail app in iOS 13 aren't life-altering, but they should make managing your incoming and outgoing messages a little bit easier.
 For example, Apple is extending the Reply menu beyond just Reply, Reply All, Forward and Print to include quick access to options such as marking a message as unread, moving it to junk or a different mailbox, getting notifications of any replies, and adding flag options.

 From the extended Reply menu, you'll also be able to access a new Mute Thread feature that mutes notifications from active email threads that you've long since lost interest in following.
 That mute works across all your Apple devices.

 Create a Memoji in Contacts

 Don't file this feature under earth-shattering, but it does add an element of fun and personalization to your iPhone.
 Within the Contacts app, you'll be able to create Memojis, either for yourself or your contacts, to give the contact card a little personality.